 - Direct approaches which may result in physical assault.

 What the Police Must Prove

-In order to be found guilty of this offence, the Police must establish beyond a reasonable doubt that:
+In order for an accused to be found guilty of this offence, the police must establish beyond a reasonable doubt that:

 - The accused engaged in course of conduct; and